Flaxis/egg-game/README.md

 Feel free to add new features / gameplay to the game.
 We still need:

-* Score system; the longer you can stay alive, the higher your score gets
 * Death system; when you reach 0 lives, you're game over.
 At game over, you can replay or share your score on Facebook.
 * Title screen with menu options
 * Sound and music settings